Dominick Argento Chamber Opera Competition

 - A complete piano-vocal score must be submitted in PDF format, uploaded in the application form.
 The score must include a title page that indicates the cast of characters with voice types, and the size and instrumentation of the orchestra.
 The names of the composer and librettist must not appear anywhere on the title page, in the score, or in the filename.
 While the orchestration (actual or planned) must be indicated, full orchestral scores should not be submitted, as they will not be reviewed.

 A distinguished panel of composers and opera directors select the winning finalists.
-Scenes from three operas chosen as finalists are presented in a showcase performance at the NOA annual conference in January of odd years.
-The opera chosen as the winner of the NOA Chamber Opera Competition is then performed in a full production at the conference in even years.
+Scenes from three operas chosen as finalists are presented in a showcase performance with piano at the NOA national conference in January following the application deadline.
+The opera chosen as the winner of the NOA Chamber Opera Competition is then performed in a full production with instrumental ensemble at the national conference in the following year.

 2019-2020: The Ghosts of Gatsby, music by Evan Mack, libretto by Joshua McGuire